ai-cam/ai-cam.github.io/_calls/2025-05-04-ai-sciencepreneurship-bootcamp.md

     * Pitch development and showcase opportunities with local entrepreneurs

     Applications are open to researchers and PhD students at the University of Cambridge and its associated institutions.
-To apply, please complete the form <https://forms.gle/TEQedN8LtdhyJd8dA> by Friday 6 June.
+To apply, please complete the form <https://forms.gle/TEQedN8LtdhyJd8dA> by **Thursday 12 June** (new extended deadline).
   buttons:
     - link: https://forms.gle/TEQedN8LtdhyJd8dA
       text: Apply here